 Sales enablement utilizes processes, content, and technology to empower reps to sell efficiently.
 Marketing is responsible for creating content and tools that drive sales to sell at a higher efficiency rate.
 Not only does Marketing create content for Sales, but they also have the responsibility of managing the customer’s brand and product experience before the buyer has even reached the sales rep.

-“Nearly 60% of a typical purchasing decision—researching solutions, ranking options, setting requirements, benchmarking pricing, and so on—before even having a conversation with a supplier.”—The Corporate Executive Board
+“Nearly 60% of a typical purchasing decision—researching solutions, ranking options, setting requirements, benchmarking pricing, and so on—before even having a conversation with a supplier.”

 When 60 percent of a buyer’s decision is made before speaking with a salesperson, it’s crucial for marketers to grab the attention of a buyer through brand values.
-Content and sales strategy must meld together to meet the needs of customers desires.
+Content and sales strategy must meld together to meet the customers' needs.

 Marketing encompasses six things for sales: